-For the 2016-2017 school year, you join Atlanta Public Schools (APS) as we continue on the district's journey of transformation into a culture with a child-centered mission and vision.
+As we move into the 2017-2018 school year, Atlanta Public Schools (APS) continues its journey of transformation into a culture with a child-centered mission and vision.
+More than ever, we need a deeper connection with our students, parents, caregivers ... the entire family!